Furmi37/Example-exercise/README.md

 - Maven

 ### How to run project in MacOs Terminal
-- When we have installed Maven on our computer we need to open Terminal,
+- When we have installed Maven on our computer we need to open Terminal
-- Enter a file where we have our project named 'Remintly-exercise',
+- Enter a file where we have our project named 'Remintly-exercise'
 - Then in our command line we need to write:
 ```
  remintly-exercise % mvn compile
  remintly-exercise % mvn package
 ```
--We need Maven assembly plugin.
+- We need Maven assembly plugin.
 This plugin includes all of our applications dependencies into the JAR file.
-This increases its overall size, but ensures that we can run it as a standalone executable using the java -jar command.
+This increases its overall size, but ensures that we can run it as a standalone executable using the java -jar command:
 ```
 remintly-exercise % mvn clean compile assembly:single
 ```